-We're all kicking ourselves for not seeing Broadway's latest darling, Hamilton, while it was still in previews at the Public Theater — since the move, tickets are almost impossible to get.
+We’re all kicking ourselves for not seeing Broadway’s latest darling, Hamilton, while it was still in previews at the Public Theater — since the move, tickets are almost impossible to get.
 But last night at the New Yorker Festival, Lin-Manuel Miranda, writer and star of the hit show, offered a glimmer of hope: Fear not, Broadway nerds, they are filming Hamilton!
-"You-couldn't-make-it-up filmmakers have been coming to the show," Miranda said.
-"I have talked to producers about filming this cast before this cast moves on."
+“You-couldn’t-make-it-up filmmakers have been coming to the show,” Miranda said.
+“I have talked to producers about filming this cast before this cast moves on.”
 He said they will definitely film the production before June, but the team is still undecided about what the format will look like.
-Fingers crossed for a telecast à la .
+Fingers crossed for a telecast à la MTV’s Legally Blonde.
 While you dream about that, scope out more highlights from his talk below:

 On the upcoming Hamilton mixtape